Utilizing Longitudinal Chest X-Rays and Reports to Pre-Fill Radiology Reports: Introduction

 \section{Introduction}

-In current radiology practice, a signed report is often the primary form of communication of the results of a radiological imaging exam by a radiologist.
+In current radiology practice, a signed report is often the primary form of communication, to communicate results of a radiological imaging exam between radiologist.
 Speech recognition software (SRS), which converts dictated words or sentences into text in a report, is widely used by radiologists.
 Despite SRS reducing the turn-around times for radiology reports, correcting any transcription errors in the report has been assumed by the radiologists themselves.
 But, persistent report communication errors due to SRS can significantly impact report interpretation, and also have dire consequences for radiologists in terms of medical malpractice \cite{Smith2001_legalRads}.
 These errors are most common for cross-sectional imaging exams (e.g., CT, MR) and chest radiography \cite{Ringler2017_errorsDictation}.
-They also arise in reports re-examining the results from external examinations and in interventional radiology procedural reports.
+Problems also arise when re-examining the results from external examinations and in interventional radiology procedural reports.
 Such errors are due to many factors, including SRS finding a nearest match for a dictated word, the lack of natural language processing (NLP) for real-time recognition and dictation conversion \cite{Ringler2017_errorsDictation}, and unnoticed typographical mistakes.
 To mitigate these errors, a promising alternative is to automate the pre-filling of a radiology report with salient information for a radiologist to review.
 This enables standardized reporting via structured reporting.